telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 ### Setting up Redis

 Now, let's install a Redis cluster in our Kubernetes cluster.
+Each of these deployment files are in the [`examples/guestbook`](https://github.com/datawire/telepresence/tree/examples/examples/guestbook) directory of the Telepresence repository.
+(TODO: FIX URL WHEN PR IS MERGED)

 ```
 % kubectl create -f redis-master-deployment.yaml